Michael A. Santoro, J.D., Ph.D.

 image

 Michael A. Santoro is a world-renowned business ethics teacher, scholar and consultant.
 He is a Professor of Management and Entrepreneurship at the Leavey School of Business at Santa Clara University.
+He is also Of Counsel to the law firm of Rottenberg.
+Lipman Rich PC where his practice centers on Artificial Intelligence, Compliance, and General Corporate and Transactional Work.

 He is the author of five books: A China Business Primer: Ethics, Culture, and Relationships by Michael A. Santoro and and Robert Shanklin (Routledge Press, 2021); Wall Street Values: Business Ethics and the Global Financial Crisis by Michael A. Santoro and Ronald J. Strauss (Cambridge University Press, 2013); China 2020: How Western Business Can–and Should–Influence Social and Political Change in the Coming Decade (Cornell University Press, 2009); Ethics and the Pharmaceutical Industry, Michael A. Santoro and Thomas M. Gorrie, Editors (Cambridge University Press 2005); and Profits and Principles: Global Capitalism and Human Rights in China (Cornell University Press, 2000).